alastairs/codebork.com/_posts/2021-02-26-Starting-coding-on-Windows.md

 subsystem for Linux (WSL).
 This is a brilliant piece of technology that allows you to run a Linux environment from within Windows&mdash;and, as we'll see, with Windows Terminal&mdash;without need for spinning up a virtual machine, or dual-booting.
-The experience is fully-integrated, so you can run Linux commands from a Windows environment, and Windows programs from the Linux environment.
+The experience is fully integrated, so you can run Linux commands from a Windows environment, and Windows programs from the Linux environment.

 It's a little bit convoluted to set up, but well worth the investment of time.